Is Sleep Training Safe?

 The old saying that babies don’t come with instruction manuals is evidenced by the fact that every baby is just so different.
 So, no manual, no set of instructions, and truly no amount of advice from your well-meaning friends and family is going to prepare you for your particular child.
 And since raising a child is just about the biggest responsibility that a human being can have, we certainly feel an incredible obligation to get it right!
 My dad frequently says that he is truly a different parent to my youngest sister than he was to my oldest brother and that’s because our “practice run” as parents is actually something like a “final performance” so to speak.
 There really is no dress-rehearsal

-Note: Before continuing, I want to make it clear that I do not “sleep train” infants under 4 months old.
+Note: Before continuing, I want to make it clear that I do not “sleep train” newborns.
 While I do work with newborns to establish healthy sleep habits and lay a foundation for good sleep, many newborns will not be ready for longer periods of sleep until they are older and have matured physically and developmentally.

 When parents ask, “Will my baby cry?”
 I’ve found that they aren’t really asking that question – because, of course, babies cry all the time and if a baby did not cry, it would likely be cause for concern.
 Rather, what these parents are getting at is, “How much will my baby cry?
 Will I be able to provide comfort if they do?
 Am I doing any damage by allowing crying for any length of time? ”